Atomic Structure

 and new bonds are formed to make the products.

-of atoms is the same before and after the reaction.
+atoms (the mass) is the same before and after the reaction.

 What is the Yield from a